RedWirePlatinumTwo/MiscFiles/PluginProcedureInfo.md

 ### Item crafted from anvil (1.21.8<)
 - Same as Item output taken from anvil, but functions differently for 1.21.8
 - NOTE: **Canceling the event will cancel anvil damage, BUT will prevent charging the player XP and removing the input items**.
 Handle accordingly.
+### Client tick update
+- Fires per-tick *BUT* will perform even without a defined world or player.
+MCreator already has a entity null-check, but a manual null-check for "world" dependency (if used) is required to prevent potential crashes.

 # Mutable Components